tyonas9/Project1/README.txt

 ### How to Run

+Download the project folder and navigate it via jupyter notebook or look at the codes here in github under the link : https://github.com/tyonas9/Project1

 In a terminal or command window, navigate to the top-level project directory `project1/` (that contains this README) by unzipping the file and run one of the following commands:

 For the income census project